ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part04.md

 </div>
 <p></p>

-Great we should have a functional certificate which will be auto renewed and we can use Traefik as the single point for secure connections.
+Great we should have a functional certificate which will be auto renewed and we can use Traefik as the single point of entry for secure connections.

 ### Traefik